Proof-of-Learning is Currently More Broken Than You Think: Conclusion

-Given the generally open questions of \S~\ref{sec:giving_guarantees_with_pol} and \S~\ref{sec:theory_cheap_spoofing}, we now revisit the question we opened the paper with: can \pol be robust? {While} it is empirically difficult to find computationally-effective attacks against \pol, proving (or disproving) the nonexistence of spoofing adversaries remains an open problem.
+Given the open problems we concluded Section~\ref{sec:giving_guarantees_with_pol} and Section~\ref{sec:theory_cheap_spoofing} with, we now revisit the question we posted at the beginning of the paper: can \pol be robust?
+As it stands, the answer is clear: formally proving the robustness of a proof verification mechanism for PoL is not currently possible.

-One avenue to circumvent these fundamental limits in ML theory, and our understanding of optimization, is to rely more on cryptography.
-We noted earlier that one of the motivations for approaches like \pol is precisely to avoid using cryptography given its limited scalability when it comes to training deep neural networks; however this does not preclude us from envisioning that cryptographic primitives may be combined with ideas from \pol to provide analytical security guarantees.
-In particular, we have already seen how relying on data commitment mechanisms helps reduce the attack surface of \pol.
-One could imagine extending the use of commitment mechanisms to other parts of the \pol protocol to reduce the attack surface of \pol.
+One possible solution to circumvent these fundamental limits in ML theory and our understanding of optimization, is to rely more on cryptography.
+Although one of the motivations for approaches like \pol is to avoid using cryptography due to its limited scalability when it comes to training deep neural networks, it does not preclude us from envisioning that cryptographic primitives may be combined with ideas from \pol to provide analytical security guarantees.
+For example, as we have already discussed, data commitment mechanisms may be extended to other parts of the \pol protocol to reduce the attack surface of \pol.

-Moving forward, we laid down generic properties spoofing adversaries must satisfy.
-We believe future work can expand on these results to prove if such adversaries can or cannot exist, answering one of the open problems towards formally guaranteeing the robustness of \pol.
-Similarly, future work can investigate how to instantiate the optimal verification strategy, and whether adversaries can bypass this strategy.
+Moving forward, we laid down generic properties that spoofing adversaries must satisfy.
+We believe future work can expand on these results to prove if such adversaries can or cannot exist thereby answering one of the open problems towards formally guaranteeing the robustness of \pol.
+Similarly, future work can investigate how to instantiate the optimal verification strategy we showed exists, and whether adversaries can bypass this strategy.